7 Signs You Need New Glasses (That Have Nothing to Do with Blurry Vision)

 Your eyes are aching

-Your eyes work as a lens, adjusting their focus for objects at different distances away, whether it’s the computer a few feet from your face or the road spanning way ahead of you, says Reena Garg, MD, assistant professor of ophthalmology at the Mount Sinai School of Medicine.
-“If you’re compensating not just for distance but because the glasses lens is wrong, that muscle works a little harder,” she says.
-With your eyes working overtime, your peepers might feel achy, tired, watery, or dry.
+“If you’re compensating not just for distance but because the glasses lens is wrong, that muscle works a little harder,” says Dr. Garg.
+With your eyes working overtime, your eyes might feel achy, tired, watery, or dry.
 Watch out for these other ways you strain your eyes without knowing it.

 You’re getting headaches

 All that eyestrain can be a headache—literally.
 While your eyes are working harder than they should, you might start feeling a dull ache right around your eyes, especially after reading a book, staring at a computer, or looking at a blackboard.
 “When you’re focused on these objects, that muscle is working extra hard, and when your prescription is wrong, it’s working even harder,” says Dr. Garg.
 Every now and then, take 15 to 30 seconds to focus on something else in the distance to give your eyes a break, she says.
-Try these stretches for pill-free headache relief.
+(Try these stretches for medication-free headache relief.)

 You keep squinting